mbmehran/COVID-19_MarkovMonteCarlo/README.md

 Now we can simulate the outbreaks and investigate the spreading curve of disease with respect to "the average number of contacts per week for netwroks members" and "disease transmission rate".
 Note that in any circumstances, people still need to do grocery shopping and not everyone is able to work from home (N_c >= 1).

 __Let's flatten the cure__

 High Social-distance (N_c = 10)<br> Various transmission rates (T_r) | High Personal hygeine(T_r = 5%)<br> Various number of contacts (N_c)
 :---------------------:|:---------------------:
 <img src="https://github.com/mbmehran/COVID-19_MarkovMonteCarlo/blob/master/common/Tr4.gif" width="400" height="400" /> | <img src="https://github.com/mbmehran/COVID-19_MarkovMonteCarlo/blob/master/common/Nc4.gif" width="400" height="400" />

+Although we simulate the spread of a fake disease through a population, but this would share the same feature as real one.
+As one can see shape of the spreading curve is controlled by T_r and N_c.
+(N_0 only dictate when curve should occurs and does make any noticeable differences in shape of the curve; data not shown).
+So, even if one thinks that with taking extra precautionary steps we can make the transmission rate of this contagious disease as low as 5%, he or she still should not be in close contact with more than 10-12 persons per week.

 ### This is oversimplified model:
 - Network with static connections: connections are fixed and new connections cannot be created.